 Hold the champagne, though, because the boat promptly sinks and everyone dies.
 WTF, Melville?!

 Initially, I really liked Melville’s style of writing, his rhythm, but I quickly learned that you can’t get too comfortable.
-He experimented with style and rhythm throughout, sometimes sounding like Shakespeare, sometimes sounding like a biology textbook, sometimes just making shit up on the fly.
+He experimented with style throughout, sometimes sounding like Shakespeare, sometimes sounding like a biology textbook, sometimes just making shit up on the fly.
 He did a lot of whacky things with narration and perspective.
 He writes for pages about an oil painting.
 He uses words like “abstreperously”.
 He shares some amazing pearls of wisdom, like “ignorance is the parent of fear”, and “better sleep with a sober cannibal than a drunk Christian”.
 But the best moment, no question, was his actual unironic use of the world “whelmed”, which excited me (a dyed-in-the-wool child of the ’90s) no end.

 I liked that there was no one over-arching ThemeTM constantly smacking you over head (a la The Scarlet Letter – Melville was miles ahead of his buddy Nathaniel Hawthorne, in my opinion).
 Reading Moby Dick is more like panning for gold, sifting out slivers of wisdom and brilliance and insight.
 There are some chunks of “search for truth”, and “perception is deception”, but on the whole there’s a lot going on and you can take from it what you will.

 One minor 21st century critique (I can’t help myself, I’m sorry): there were precisely two female characters.
-Both of them appeared in the first 120 pages, and from there, nada.
+Both of them appeared in the first 120 pages, and after that, nada.
 Only one of them had any actual dialogue.
 Once the ship sailed, it sailed on any hope of gender balance.
 I had unconsciously half-expected the white whale itself to be female (thinking that’d be a nice little piece of gender commentary maybe, a ship full of men chasing after a mythical female beast), but we were denied that also.
 So, don’t bother with Moby Dick if that bothers you.

 Sexist narratives and tangential writing aside, I was very pleasantly surprised.
 I’d expected Moby Dick to be heavy and impenetrable and sure, it’s wordy, but it’s engaging and funny and brilliant.
 I enjoyed it.
 I can’t put my finger on exactly why I enjoyed it, other than it was just fun.
-I stop short of putting Moby Dick on our Recommended list, because I’m not sure you can enjoy it without patience and a sense of humour.
+I stop short of putting Moby Dick on my recommended reading list, because I’m not sure you can enjoy it without patience and a sense of humour.
 If you’ve got those, and you want to learn a fucktonne about whales, dive on in because Moby Dick is perfect for you.

 My favourite Amazon reviews of Moby Dick: